-A defining face of the era, Veruschka became the archetypal 1960s model when David Hemmings straddled her during a photo-shoot in the seminal 1966 film “Blow-Up”, the film which also featured Peggy Moffitt and The Yardbirds with Jeff Beck.
+A defining face of the era, Veruschka became the archetypal 1960s model when David Hemmings straddled her during a photo-shoot in the seminal 1966 film “Blow-Up”, the film which also featured Peggy Moffitt and Vanessa Redgrave.
 To give the model her full aristocratic name, Countess Veruschka von Lehndorff-Steinort was fearless in her experimental and daring photo shoots, having been photographed draped over a live cheetah or wrapped in a snake.
 Veruschka also appeared in the first Bond film starring Daniel Craig, “Casino Royale”.

 Available in A4, A3, and A2 sizes to fit standard-size picture frames.
 Please note that black frame is not included – for a guide on choosing a frame size take a look here.

 This illustrated print is part of the new collection of stylish pop art prints, exclusively by Art & Hue, inspired by 1960s models and features Art & Hue’s signature halftone style (halftone is an age-old technique that uses dots to make up the printed image, similar to newspapers or comic books) along with graphic blocks of colour.